GalaDe/Weather-App/README.md

 # Weather-App

-Current weather forecast using zip code
+REST API to check the current weather forecast using zip code.

-## Getting Started
+## Tech Stack

-1. Create an account on [OpenWeatherMap](https://openweathermap.org/)
-First you need an API key from OpenWeatherMap, you can get one by creating an account on their website.
-After you got your API key, add it to src/utils/config.json file.

-"WEATHER_API_KEY":"YOUR API KEY"
+TypeScript, TSOA Routes, Swagger

+## How to run locally

-Finally clone this repository, install dependencies and run the local server.
+1. Clone this repository, install dependencies and run the local server.

 ```
   git clone
   cd weatherapp